Spanish Olympics chief says Rubiales kiss scandal an 'isolated incident'

 "I believe that (resigning) would have been a coherent gesture, one that the whole of society would understand and the best gesture that could be made to show repentance," he said.

-However, a defiant Rubiales took to the stage at the federation's emergency assembly on Aug.
-25 and refused to quit, promising to "fight until the end".
-FIFA suspended him for three months on Saturday.
+However, a defiant Rubiales took to the stage at the federation's emergency assembly on Aug 25 and refused to quit, promising to "fight until the end".
+FIFA suspended him for three months last Saturday.